Rosa María Britton

-Rosa María Britton (28 July 1936, Panama City – 16 July 2019, Panama City) was a Panamanian doctor and novelist.
+Rosa María Britton (28 July 1936 – 16 July 2019) was a Panamanian doctor and novelist.

 Background and education

+Rosa María Britton was a renowned Panamanian writer known for her contributions to literature and medicine.
+She was born on June 18, 1936 in Panama City.
 Her father was Cuban and her mother was Panamanian.
 She attended school in Panama City and her secondary studies in Havana, Cuba.
-She studied medicine at the University of Madrid in Spain and continued her studies in gynecology and oncology at the Brooklyn Jewish Medical Center in the United States.
+She studied medicine at the University of Madrid in Spain and continued her studies in gynecology and oncology at the Brooklyn Jewish Hospital and Medical Center in the United States.